okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Bugs fixed in 2022.09.1

 * The subscription role API didn’t support the API Access Management role.
 (OKTA-431895)
-* The origin header validation on the `/token` endpoint for cross-origin requests was case-sensitive, which returned an error for redirect URIs using upper-case.
+* The origin header validation on the `/token` endpoint for cross-origin requests was case-sensitive, which returned an error for redirect URIs using uppercase.
 (OKTA-516740)
 * The Interaction Code flow didn’t pass the `nonce` parameter from the authorization request into the ID token.
 (OKTA-521597)

 ### Monthly release 2022.09.0